InboxPolicy vs Kickbox: Which Email Verification API Fits?

 What free options does each offer?

 InboxPolicy has no free tier and no free plan.
 The $0.01 per-call x402 price is deliberately the trial, free tiers attract list-cleaning abuse.
-What is always free, 0 credits, on every account: cache re-verification of the same address within 72 hours (returns from_cache), rejection of malformed emails before an SMTP check ever runs, and idempotent retries under the same idempotency key.
+Two result types can cost 0 credits: an eligible cache hit for the same normalized address and strictness within 72 hours when force_refresh is false, and rejection of malformed emails before an SMTP check runs.

 Kickbox offers one-time free credits at signup instead, a fixed allotment to test the dashboard before buying more.